-Under the terms of the BCA, EBAC formed four new legal entities (i) Oculis, (ii) Merger Sub 1, (iii) Merger Sub 2 and (iv) Oculis Operations.
-After two consecutive mergers between Merger Sub 1 and EBAC, and EBAC and Merger Sub 2, EBAC and Merger Sub 1 ceased to exist and Merger Sub 2 was the surviving company and remains a wholly-owned subsidiary of Oculis.
-On July 6, 2023, Legacy Oculis merged with and into Oculis Operations.
-Oculis Operations is the surviving company and remains a wholly-owned subsidiary of Oculis.
-Refer to Note 18.
+Under the terms of the BCA, EBAC formed four new legal entities (i) Oculis, (ii) Oculis Merger Sub I Company ("Merger Sub 1"), (iii) Merger Sub 2, and (iv) Oculis Operations.
+After two consecutive mergers between Merger Sub 1 and EBAC, and EBAC and Merger Sub 2, EBAC and Merger Sub 1 ceased to exist and Merger Sub 2 was the surviving company.
+During the third quarter of 2023, the Company gave effect in its financial statements to the impending dissolution of Merger Sub 2, which is expected to be completed in the coming months.
+As a result, the cumulative translation adjustments related to Merger Sub 2 previously reported as equity and recognized in other comprehensive income, were reclassified from equity to the Condensed Consolidated Interim Statement of Loss for the three and nine months ended September 30, 2023.
+The resulting foreign exchange impact of such reclassification amounted to CHF 5.0 million for the three and nine months ended September 30, 2023.